The Met-Ed/Penelec Sustainable Energy Fund is seeking nominees for the Advisory Committee.

-- A representative from an environmental group
+- A representative from an independent power producer

 - Experience and skills related to specifically slotted positions